-Brilliantissimum is supplied at a height of 1.2m and 2.0 metres in a 7-12L container, which means that the tree has an already established root system and therefore this tree can be planted any time of the year and with better results than either bare-root or rootballed trees.
+Brilliantissimum is supplied in a pot, which means that the tree has an established root system therefore this tree can be planted any time of the year and with better results than either bare-root or rootballed trees.

 This is a grafted ornamental tree which means the main stem of the tree is an Acer Pseudoplatanus and the head is a Brilliantissimum.
 This gives it a "mophead" or "lolly pop" shape which is considered very ornamental.

 Customer Feedback About About Our Brilliantissimum Sycamore Tree